 7. Nominators may nominate themselves or their agency.

-Selection: Designated individuals from The Rough Notes Company and selected others will review all nomination forms and supporting documentation and select a winner and honorable mention recipients.
-The winner and honorable mention recipients will be honored at Rough Notes magazine's Marketing Agency of the Year awards dinner in Indianapolis.
-A representative of the winning community service project will also be invited to attend this function to be honored and presented with a check.
+Selection: Designated individuals from The Rough Notes Company and selected others will review all nomination forms and supporting documentation and select a winner.
+The winner will be honored at Rough Notes magazine’s Agency of the Year awards dinner in Indianapolis.

 2. The winning broker, agent or agency will be presented with a sculptured engraved eagle.

-4. The awards dinner will be held in Indianapolis in early 2012.
+The awards dinner will be held in Indianapolis, Indiana, in the Spring of 2024.

-Mailing: All nomination forms and supporting documents are to be sent to:
+Mailing: Send all nomination forms and supporting documents to:

 11690 Technology Drive